pittcsc/pittcswiki/src/guides/skills/getting-started-with-x/rust.md

 #### When To Use Rust
 - You have enough time to learn the language
   - Rust has a very welcoming and inclusive community!
 Beginners are encouraged to ask questions!
 See [our community section below](#community-links) for links
-- Correctness, speed, and safety are more important to you than development speed
+- Correctness, run speed, and safety are more important to you than development speed
 - Your program needs low level access
-  - Though Rust is also great for high level programs that don't need it :)
+  - Though Rust is also great for high level programs :)
 - You are contributing to a project that already uses Rust
-  - While it is technically possible for Rust to interact with other languages (`ffi` or Foreign Function Interface), most projects won't change their build system just for you!
+  - While it *is* possible for Rust to interact with other languages (through `ffi` or Foreign Function Interface), most projects won't change their build system just for you!
 - Cross-platform development
-  - Rust can be used in programs for Windows, macOS, Linux, android, iOS, FreeBSD, and more!
+  - Rust programs can be compiled for Windows, macOS, Linux, Android, iOS, FreeBSD, and more
+  - Rust can be run in web browsers via WebAssembly (check out [`wasm-pack`](https://rustwasm.github.io/docs/wasm-pack/))
 - Using a system that doesn't have a standard library
   - In Rust, you can disable the standard library with `no-std`
-  - Often required when building operating system or programs for micro-controllers
+  - Often required when building operating system or programs for micro-controllers (check out [AVR Rust](https://book.avr-rust.com/))

 #### When Not To Use Rust
 - You don't want to spend the time to learn it
-  - But you should! that's what this guide is for :)
+  - But you should!
+That's what this guide is for :)
 - You need speedy development
   - For events like hack-a-thons, game jams, code challenges
 - You don't want to or can't distribute binaries/executables